-When making choices on products with the idea of being more eco-aware, it can be challenging to get behind the marketing and find the facts, in this blog we wanted to explore eco-disposables and introduce you to the idea of reusable sanitary products.
+When making choices on products with the idea of being more eco-aware, it can be challenging to get behind the marketing and find the facts.

-Eco-disposable is an Oxymoron, how can something be considered 'Eco' if it is still a single-use item that will find its way into landfill.
-Here are the facts which we think are essential to know about eco-disposables.
+Eco-disposable is an Oxymoron.
+How can something be considered environmentally friendly, if it is still a single-use item that will find its way into landfill?

-- You cannot recycle a used sanitary product - This is important as if a used sanitary product finds its way into a whole collection of recycling the lot ends up in landfill as is considered contaminated.
-So not only has the one item you thought could be recycled, not been, but it has also stopped a whole lot of perfectly good recycling from making it back into circulation.
-Much like the misconception that flushing tampons is ok, it really is not ok.
-It is sometimes hard to see this through the claims on the back of the packs.
+- You cannot recycle a used sanitary product.
+This is important as if a used sanitary product finds its way into a collection of recycling, the lot is considered contaminated and will be sent to landfill.
+It is sometimes hard to understand this through the claims on the back of the packs.

-- Biodegradable doesn't biodegrade in landfill.
+- 'Biodegradable' products do not biodegrade in landfill for a long time!
 Landfill sites are designed to store waste, not to break it down.
 The waste is so tightly packed that it prevents it from degrading and what does break down releases methane (a greenhouse gas) into the atmosphere.
 In a nutshell, it's safe to say that most sanitary products going into landfill are going to take up to 500 years breakdown, biodegradable or not.